Facelift Surgery (Rhytidectomy)

 Since face lift surgery is real surgery, there are always risks and the potential for complications.
 All the years of experience mentioned above do not eliminate the need for care and individual attention to detail, nor do they guarantee a specific result.
 Since each individual varies in his or her anatomy, physical reactions, and healing abilities, outcomes are never completely predictable.
 Results are further affected by patient compliance with requirements and recommendations.
 You must absolutely avoid aspirin or ibuprofen-containing medications, Aleve™, additional vitamin E (the amount in a daily multivitamin is acceptable), or herbal preparations of any kind for a full two weeks before and after surgery, as these can increase the risk of bleeding requiring re-operation.
 You must also avoid tobacco or nicotine, including gums, patches, or sprays, for two weeks prior to surgery, as even one cigarette or incident of exposure to secondhand smoke can cause loss of circulation, resulting in dead skin or prolonged dressing changes.
 In turn, these may necessitate skin grafting or additional surgery, and the chance of achieving the best possible cosmetic result will be lost.
 Facial nerve damage is very rare and usually temporary, as is infection.
 Most complications are minor, infrequent, and resolve with proper attention.

-Our goal is to provide the most up-to-date, innovative, and proven techniques that will delight our face lift patients, whether they undergo just a face lift or add forehead (brow) lifting, eyelid surgery, or rhinoplasty (nose) enhancement.
+Our goal is to provide the most up-to-date, innovative, and proven techniques that will delight our face lift patients, whether they undergo face lift alone, or add forehead (brow) lifting, eyelid surgery, or rhinoplasty (nose surgery).